caitlin-rich/astratempest/README.md

 ## The Project

 The project was done as part of the Grace Hopper Stackathon.
 The goal was to have a completed project within about four and a half days.
 The prompt was to build something cool and learn something new.
 I chose to learn React Native, since I found a lot of success with React/Redux in the web browswer.
-Although there are heavy similarities between the two, I definitely found there was a learning curve with React Native - and I never expected to miss CSS so much!
+Although there are heavy similarities between the two, I definitely found there was a learning curve with React Native!

 # Things I Loved About This Project
 *Learning how to use React Native and build a mobile app!
 So cool!